codescare/codescare.github.io/content/posts/tpu-without-estimator.md

 **Note:** If you're not familiar with the basics of Google Cloud, I encourage reading my post on [Google Cloud Basics](../google-cloud-basics) and/or other documentation/tutorials first.

+> **DISCLAIMER**: The author of this article is a 19 year old kid messing around with cloud infrastructure, i.e. me.
+I'm not responsible for anything bad that happens due to you doing any of this.
+Reader discretion is advised :)

 # A Simple Model

 I will be using a toy problem pragarized from [here](https://gist.github.com/vinhkhuc/e53a70f9e5c3f55852b0) to demonstrate how we can make it use TPUs with just a few additionaly lines of code.
 So here is a simple neural network.
 Note that I'm using TensorFlow 1.8, the latest version as of writing this.